 Mrs Rachel Spadaccini, our religious education coordinator, is a Lead RE teacher for the Leicester Diocesan Board of Education.

-The following are some highlights from our latest SIAMS Inspection Report:
+The following are some highlights from our 2019 SIAMS Inspection Report: